Overview of Refugee-led COVID-19 Preparedness and Response Projects with Syrian Refugees and IDPs in the Middle East

 Facilitated by RPI and implemented on-site by our refugee-led partners Sustainable International Medical Relief Organization, Multi Aid Programs, and Kids Paradise

 Syria: We support the Sustainable International Medical Relief Organization (SIMRO) to improve COVID-19 infection prevention and control at the Internal Medicine Specialty Hospital in Idlib.
 COVID-19 has been detected in Idlib and risks rapid transmission in northwest Syria.
 After 9 years of civil war, half of health facilities are non-operational and the conditions for hand washing are dismal in tented camps and informal settlements.
-Project funds support SIMRO to set up, equip, and staff medical screening operations at this 70-bed hospital over a 4-month period.
-Nurses are screening up to 8,700 patients per month for potential COVID-19 symptoms before they enter the hospital to access health care.
+Project funds support SIMRO to set up, equip, and staff medical screening operations at this 70-bed hospital.
+Thanks to this project, nurses have screened 98,000 persons for potential COVID-19 symptoms.
 The WHO and MSF Spain support Turkey-based SIMRO with other IPC efforts at this hospital, which has an isolation ward and a limited number of ventilators.